 Profit legally from insider trading.

-It was the first week of March 2009 when I received an email from a friend asking me to check out a company called Culp (CFI) that made furniture upholstery and mattress fabrics.
+It was the first week of March 2009 when I received an email from a friend asking me to check out a company called Culp (CULP) that made furniture upholstery and mattress fabrics.
 Having endured one of the worst bear markets since the great depression and watching every asset class drop simultaneously, my appetite for starting a new position was low.
 I listened with skepticism, especially because shorting furniture companies was one of five themes I had listed in September 2007 to hedge a long only portfolio.

 As a passionate value investor I had a checklist that I ran every new investment idea through to figure out if it was worth exploring further.
 One of the items on my checklist included reviewing recent insider trades.
-When I checked out insider transactions for Culp (CFI), I noticed that insiders had started buying the stock in December 2008 when it was trading as low as $1.61 per share.
+When I checked out insider transactions for Culp (CULP), I noticed that insiders had started buying the stock in December 2008 when it was trading as low as $1.61 per share.
 In the span of three weeks, four members of the management team including the Chairman, the CEO, the President and the CFO along with two Directors had purchased shares on the open market.
 Even the wife of Chairman Robert Culp III decided to buy some shares.

 These insider purchases continued until the Fall of 2009 even as the stock price more than tripled.
 The stock eventually went on to become a “ten bagger” (a term Peter Lynch used to describe stocks that had returned more than 10 times their original investment) and peaked just over $16 in the first quarter of 2010.